-In some cases, you may want to solicit contributions to your book from the public, such as if you are creating a collection of conference proceedings or creating a journal volume.
-You can temporarily allow public submissions to your book by adjusting the Public Submissions setting on your book's Authorship page.
+In some cases, you may want to solicit contributions to your publication from the public, such as if you are creating a collection of conference proceedings or creating a journal volume.
+You can temporarily allow public submissions to your publication by adjusting the Public Submissions setting on your publication's Authorship page.

-Once you turn on Public Submissions, navigate back to the cover page of your book.
-There you will see a persistent reminder that public submissions are allowed, and it will also provide a link to the book's public submission page.
+Once you turn on Public Submissions, navigate back to the cover page of your publication.
+There you will see a persistent reminder that public submissions are allowed, and it will also provide a link to the publication's public submission page.

-Once you are done collecting submissions, you should turn off public submissions on the Authorship page.
-The reminder on your book's cover page will remain until this has been done.
+Once you are done collecting submissions, you should turn off public submissions on the Authorship page in order to prevent unwanted submissions.
+The reminder on your publication's cover page will remain visible to editors until this has been done.

 This content is provided to you freely by EdTech Books.

 Access it online or download it at https://edtechbooks.org/userguide/public_submissions.